ogty/iconic-commands/README.md

 $ source ~/material-iconic-commands/setup.sh
 ```

-> ℹ️ About Icon Data
-> If you have installed the Material Icon Theme as a Visual Studio Code extension,
-> you can remove the "icons" directory from this repository.

 > **Note**
 > If brew and npm are not installed, they will be installed automatically.
 > The external commands used in this process are also installed at the same time.